 Classics at Reigate Grammar School is inspiring, diverse, and provides a wealth of opportunity to students.

-Latin is taught to all in the First Form using the Cambridge Latin Course, which provides a rich and enjoyable introduction to the study of the ancient world.
-Students may choose to continue to study Latin in the Second Form, where the emphasis remains firmly on learning language in the context of historical study.
-Around 60 students each year then opt to continue with Latin to GCSE level.
+Latin is a language option available to all in the Lower School, taught using the Cambridge Latin Course, providing a rich and enjoyable introduction to the study of the ancient world.
+Many students then opt to continue with Latin to GCSE level.

-Classical Civilisation is also available to students as a GCSE subject for those wishing to study the ancient world without a linguistic element, those arriving in the Third Form without prior knowledge of Latin or those simply fascinated by the Greek and Roman civilisations!
-Greek is offered as a GCSE subject alongside Latin for the most able students; around 15 students each year take this option.
+Classical Civilisation is also available to students as a GCSE option for those wishing to study the ancient world without a linguistic element or for those simply fascinated by the Greek and Roman civilisations!

-In the Sixth Form students may continue with their study of Latin and Greek at A Level, following the OCR specification.
-Classical Civilisation is offered at A Level using the AQA specification and does not require prior study of the subject at GCSE level.
-All three subjects are highly-regarded ways of demonstrating all-round academic and applied ability; in recent years students have gained places at Oxbridge to read Classics as well as Classical Archaeology and Ancient History.
+All three subjects are available to Sixth Form students at A Level and are seen as highly-regarded ways of demonstrating all-round academic and applied ability; in recent years students have gained places at Oxbridge to read Classics as well as Classical Archaeology and Ancient History.

-Beyond the classroom, there is much going on to enrich students’ experience, from Classical Reading competitions to re-enactments of ancient battles: the 2nd Form visit Fishbourne each year, and the 3rd Form spend a day visiting Caerleon and Bath; for students following examination courses, there are theatre visits, set text study days and talks by University lecturers to name just a few.
-The department also boasts large overseas trips, taking groups of about 60 pupils to Italy or Greece on a biennial basis.
-The most recent visit was to Greece in October 2015.
+Beyond the classroom, there is much going on to enrich students’ experience, from classical reading competitions to re-enactments of ancient battles: visits to Roman villas and towns, theatre trips, set text study days and talks by University lecturers to name just a few.
+The department also boasts large overseas trips, taking groups of pupils to Italy or Greece on a rotational basis.